Sounders welcome fans back, thump Minnesota United 4-0 - WHIZ News

-The start to the 2021 season for the reigning Western Conference champions was a rousing celebration welcoming fans back to Lumen Field for the first time in 13 months with a foursome of masterful goals in a game that was otherwise choppy and at times sloppy.
+The start to the season for the reigning Western Conference champions was a rousing success as the Sounders welcomed fans back to Lumen Field for the first time in 13 months with a foursome of masterful goals in a game that was otherwise choppy and at times sloppy.

+“What you saw in the second half was a team that I believe that we will see more of during this season, which is a good attacking team, a very good defending team, and a team that can generate some excitement,” Seattle coach Brian Schmetzer said. “… There was a lot of good soccer tonight.
+If you look at the quality of the four goals, those were tremendous goals.”

 João Paulo ignited the cheers with a deft moment of skill, scoring on a 25-yard volley in the 49th minute to give Seattle the lead.
 Ruidiaz scored his first in the 70th minute off a terrific pass by Will Bruin and moments later collected a second goal after Cristian Roldan found Ruidiaz with a step behind the Loons defense.